stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 **Starting state:** ⌚ Period Clock: Stopped, ⌚ Jam Clock:  Stopped or timing Team Time Out

-2. Blow a Rolling Whistle cue to start a lineup period.
+2. Blow a Rolling Whistle cue.
 3. Reset (if needed) and start the Jam Clock to time the lineup period.
+    - If you are resuming from a time out, note that the scoreboard should _not_ start a lineup period.
+It will continue timing the stoppage of play (Officiating Procedures 4.8).
+Add 30 seconds to the time displayed when you give the Rolling Whistle cue to find the latest time at which the jam can start.
 4. (Optional) Give the non-standard verbal cue “Next whistle starts the jam”.
 5. Complete the pre-jam checks during the lineup period.
 6. If teams are in position and officials are in position and ready (including you), go _directly_ to issuing the Five Seconds verbal cue and hand signal.
 You _may_ allow the lineup period to extend up to the standard 30 seconds if needed, with the Five Seconds cue given at 00:25.
 (See [Rules 1.1](https://rules.wftda.com/01_params.html#timing))